 - It is the duty of the parent/guardian to inform us before arrival, in writing, of any relevant medical information, which may affect a student’s health or ability to participate in the course, including any allergies and/or medication needs.
 You must advise us of any special dietary needs.

 - If students need to bring any medications they must be able to administer it themselves.
 Any medication students bring with them, must be handed over to the management team for safe storage, or stored securely in the student’s room.

-- We request that the parents complete and sign our medical consent form to authorise us taking care of your child on your behalf in the case of illness or injury to the child, and take any medical treatment advised by the attending medical consultant.
+- We request that the parents complete and sign a medical consent form to authorise us and our summer schools taking care of your child on your behalf in the case of illness or injury to the child, and take any medical treatment advised by the attending medical consultant.

 SAFETY AND WELFARE

-- Students will be under the supervision of the course staff when they are off campus, except where small groups of senior students aged more than 13 years old are given permission by staff to go shopping in nearby areas.
+- Students will be under supervision of the course staff when they are off campus, except where small groups of senior students aged more than 13 years old are given permission by staff to go shopping in groups at nearby stores.

 - Several of member staff at each centre are trained in First Aid.
 Students will be taken to the local health centre or hospital when appropriate.